ueberdosis/tiptap/docs/installation/react.md

 * Experience with [React](https://reactjs.org/docs/getting-started.html)

 ## Using a template
-If you just want to get up and running with tiptap you can use the [tiptap Create React App template](https://github.com/alb/cra-template-tiptap) by [@alb](https://github.com/alb) to automatically create a new project with all the steps below alreay completed.
+If you just want to get up and running with tiptap you can use the [tiptap Create React App template](https://github.com/alb/cra-template-tiptap) by [@alb](https://github.com/alb) to automatically create a new project with all the steps below already completed.

 ```bash
 # create a project based on the tiptap template